One Day in Hiroshima: Tested Day Trip Itinerary from Osaka

 As one day is quite short in Hiroshima, you may want to consider hiring a private guide for the first half of your day.
 They can guide you through part of this itinerary and give you additional information on what happened in Hiroshima.
 We took a guided tour on one of our days in the city, and it added a lot of value.
 You can book a tour guide here.

-For the remainder of the day (or if you want to DIY your full day in Hiroshima), you can use our Google Maps that highlights all the spots on this itinerary:
+For the remainder of the day (or if you want to DIY your full day in Hiroshima), you can use my Google Maps that highlights all the spots on this itinerary:

 1. Visit Hiroshima Castle